Date: 2011 July 19

 No creation info.

 Hwang Un-mi & Kim Kyong-ho 김경호 (m), who also now made his way from the choir to the front stage.
 There exists also a lady singer named Kim Kyong-hui 김경희, and these two resemble each other not only by their names, but also by their faces.
-They may be sisters, even though they never sing duets.
-Moreover, in the 20120308 concert there appeared a guest named Kim Ki-yong 김기영, also a singer, who appeared to be the father of Kim Kyong-ho.
+They may be sister and brother, even though they never sing duets.
+Moreover, in the 20120308 concert there appeared a guest named Kim Ki-yong 김기영, also a singer, who announced to be the father of Kim Kyong-ho.
 We may have an opera singer family here.

 51.00 우리 당의 자랑이라네 Uri tangye jarangirane It is our party’s pride 我が党の誇りだね 《我们党的自豪》